niplav/site/considerations_on_cryonics.md

 		* Personal identity?
 		* If only neuropreservation, where do I get my body from?

-Similar model with Guesstimate?

-Ah perhaps similar article by Anders Sandberg?
+A perhaps similar article by Anders Sandberg?
 -->